DataWorkflowServices/dws-slurm-bb-plugin/testsuite/integration/slurm/README.md

 # Slurm Docker Cluster

 This is a multi-container Slurm v22 cluster using docker-compose.
 The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.
-The burst_buffer.lua script is mounted in the slurmctld container and is available to be tested using `#BB_LUA` directives.
+The burst_buffer.lua script and burst_buffer.conf are mounted in the slurmctld container and the burst_buffer script is available to be tested using `#DW` directives.

 ## Containers and Volumes